How to check a fuse in a car

 4. A damaged or rubbed through trailer harness shorts out.

 5. A wiring harness that is connected to some component inside the engine bay rubs through and shorts the fuse.
-In some older Mercedes-Benz cars, for example, it was a fairly common problem when an insulation on the engine wiring harness cracks shorting the wires.
+In some older Mercedes-Benz cars, for example, it was a fairly common problem when an insulation on the engine wiring harness cracks shorting the wires and popping the fuses.

 Wiper motor, linkage: how it works, symptoms, problems, testing